-Item Reference Туре November 2021 Findings / Comment Proposed or Completed Action by The Auditee By Whom and by When Status - November 2021 IA4_01 CAQMP- REMM-10U Observation 01 CAQMP-REMM-10U identifies the following commitment: Establishment of Action Response Levels (ARLs) for use with realtime dust management.
+Item Reference Туре Details of item Proposed or completed action by the auditee By whom and by when Status IA4_01 Observation 01 Requirement: Establishment of Action Response Levels (ARLs) for use with real-time dust management.
 These aid in the assessment of impact potential, and establish an early warning system during adverse trends, reducing complaint potential, non-compliance and non-conformance issues.
 An ARL trigger would be a defined measurement of elevated dust levels for a prolonged period.
-Real-time monitoring is used on-site with a threshold of 100 μg/m3; however, the Construction Air Quality Management Plan (CAQMP) does not provide any reference to real-time monitoring, locations or Action Response Levels despite being a Review of Environmental Mitigating Measures (REMM) requirement as stated in Table 2, Item 10U of the CAQMP.
-Clarification should be provided in the CAQMP as to whether realtime dust monitoring forms part of the dust monitoring program for SSD 5066.
+Observation: Real-time monitoring is used on-site with a threshold of 100 μg/m ; however, the Construction Air Quality Management Plan (CAQMP) does not provide any reference to real-time monitoring, locations or Action Response Levels despite being a Review of Environmental Mitigating Measures (REMM) requirement as stated in Table 2, Item 10U of the CAQMP.
+Clarification should be provided in the CAQMP as to whether real-time dust monitoring forms part of the dust monitoring program for SSD 5066.
 If not, an explanation of as to why REMM 10U should not apply should be provided.
-SIMTA - Next Independent Audit OPEN
+SIMTA - Next Independent Audit CLOSED MPW1 works (and their potential to generate fugitive dust) are now negligible.
+MPW1 construction is nearing completion.
+MPW2 is the primary construction activity across the site, and dust management is being managed under the SSD 7709 CEMP and sub- plans.